arackaf/mongo-graphql-starter/README.md

 ### All code is extensible.

-All of the schema and resolver files discussed below, including the master schema and resolver files, are only generated the first time; if you run the utility again, they will not be written over (though an option to override that may be added later).
+All of the schema and resolver files discussed below are only generated the first time; if you run the utility again, they will not be over-written (though an option to override that may be added later).
 The idea is that generated schema and resolver files are only a start, not a final product.
-Additional, one-off tweaks can safely be added to your schema and resolver, as needed.
+Additional, one-off tweaks and specialized use cases can safely be added later, as needed.

-### Generated schema files
+### Generated type-specific schemas

 The book schema file generatd from the setup above looks like this